 While your real estate agent may have their preferred lender, and the home seller may have theirs, it’s important to get some independent quotes as well to see how they stack up.
 Try your local bank, rival banks, credit unions, and mortgage brokers to obtain mortgage rates and to compare available loan programs.

-Note: A purchase money mortgage may also refer to seller financing, in which the home seller provides some of the financing to enable the buyer to purchase the property.
+Note: A purchase money mortgage may also refer to seller financing, in which the home seller provides some of the financing to enable the buyer to purchase the property who may not otherwise qualify.